chobongun/OsParking_HW_jars/README.md

 # ospa_jars

+Programs in this package needs "parkinglot_db" package, too.
 This package includes jar files producable from the osparking/Release repository.
 In detail, this repository includes, for the OsParking parking lot mamagement program,

 OSParking-1.0.1-jar-with-dependencies.jar